Two A4 modular symmetries for Tri-Maximal 2 mixing: Introduction

 Before the mixing angles were observed experimentally with more precision, a commonly used mixing texture for the PMNS matrix was the tri-bimaximal mixing (TBM):

 This ansatz, ruled out since the measurement of non-zero $\theta_{13}$ mixing angle, remains an appealing leading order solution with no free parameters.
-Mixing schemes such as Tri-Maximal 1 (TM1) and Tri-Maximal 2 (TM2) preserve respectively the 1st and 2nd columns of tri-bimaximal mixing \cite{Albright:2010ap}, and remain viable.
+Mixing schemes such as Tri-Maximal 1 (TM1) \cite{Albright:2008rp} and Tri-Maximal 2 (TM2) \cite{Grimus:2008tt} preserve respectively the 1st and 2nd columns of tri-bimaximal mixing \cite{Albright:2010ap}, and remain viable.

-\cite{deMedeirosVarzielas:2019cyj} presents a general mechanism of employing multiple modular symmetries to construct a high energy theory which is then broken to a low energy model with a single modular symmetry when their modulus fields gain different vacuum expectation values (VEVs) at fixed points of the modular symmetry (stabilisers).
-The preserved residual symmetries then lead to the realization of different mass textures in the charged lepton and neutrino sectors in modular flavour models without flavons.
-These modular symmetries are thus able to generate all masses and mixing parameters for the leptons, using a much smaller set of free parameters.
-As an example, a $S_4$ flavour model featuring TM1 mixing \cite{Varzielas:2012pa} is constructed in an elegant manner from multiple $S_4$ modular symmetries \cite{deMedeirosVarzielas:2019cyj}.

-In this paper, we will use two $A_4$ modular symmetries to build models that lead to TM2 mixing due to two independent modulus stabilisers, similarly to the use of multiple $S_4$ modular symmetries in \cite{King:2019vhv,deMedeirosVarzielas:2019cyj}.
-We note that \cite{Novichkov:2018yse} employs a single $A_4$ modular symmetry and two moduli in a model leading to TM2 mixing, where neutrino mass arises through the effective Weinberg operator.
-In the models constructed here, we use the type I seesaw mechanism and justify the presence of two distinct moduli by starting with two $A_4$ symmetries which are subsequently broken to the diagonal subgroup.
+In this paper, we will use two $A_4$ modular symmetries to build a model that leads to TM2 mixing due to two independent modulus stabilisers, similarly to the use of multiple $S_4$ modular symmetries in \cite{King:2019vhv,deMedeirosVarzielas:2019cyj}.
+We note that \cite{Novichkov:2018yse} employs a single $A_4$ modular symmetry and two moduli in a model leading to TM2 mixing, where neutrino masses arise through the effective Weinberg operator.
+In the model constructed here, we use the type I seesaw mechanism and justify the presence of two distinct moduli by starting with two $A_4$ symmetries which are subsequently broken to the diagonal subgroup.

 In Section \ref{mms} we briefly review the framework of multiple modular symmetries.
 In Section \ref{sec:A4res} we describe the $A_4$ modular symmetry and respective stabilisers associated to residual symmetries.
-In Section \ref{sec:models} we present two possible models for TM2 mixing.
+In Section \ref{sec:models A4} we present one possible model for TM2 mixing.
 We conclude in Section \ref{sec:conclusion}.